 - Redbox: Redbox allows you to rent a new release movie for $1 a night, which is an extremely low cost movie rental option.
 Search for coupon codes online for free redbox rentals, and it can be even cheaper!

-- Amazon Instant Streaming: Amazon Prime members can stream hundreds of movies and TV shows included in their $79 yearly Amazon Prime membership.
+- Amazon Instant Video: Amazon Prime members can stream hundreds of movies and TV shows included in their $79 yearly Amazon Prime membership.
 Other premium or recent movies and TV shows may have a purchase or rental cost.
 Amazon Instant streaming is now integrated with Xbox 360 and a variety of other media players.

 - Your Local Library: Your local library will most likely have a decent selection of DVD movies that you can check out for a week or more.
 My local library tends to be a bit picked over, but if you get on a waiting list you can usually find movies or TV shows you’d enjoy watching.